 Development of players, particularly at the younger age levels and lower tiers, is valued over a winning record.
 Each girl is to learn and play several positions.
 Balanced (not necessarily equal) playing time, particularly at the younger age levels and lower tiers, is to be dictated as much by commitment and attendance as skill level.

-Coaches are obligated to honor tryout results regarding pitchers.
+Coaches are obligated to honor tryout results at 10u, 12u, 14u, 16u & 18u regarding pitchers.
 Barring injury, the #1 and #2 rated pitchers assigned to each team as a result of tryouts will get:

 A) a minimum of 1/3 of the total team innings